In July 2022, Coveteur published an article titled "Why Is Everyone Obsessed With Tinned Fish?"

 Future Farm's Plant-Based Tuna

 Future Farm's plant-based tuna is yet another plant-based take on the pantry classic.
 It's flaky, made from sustainably sourced soy, and offers ready-to-eat protein and Omega-3s.
-It recently debuted at the 2023 Natural Products Expo West conference in Anaheim, Calif. earlier this month, so get ready to start seeing it everywhere.
+It debuted at the Natural Products Expo West conference in Anaheim, Calif. in March 2023, so get ready to start seeing it everywhere.